-CRYSTAF and TREF techniques are intended to measure the Chemical Composition Distribution in Polyolefins; CRYSTAF analyzes it in the crystallization cycle and TREF in the dissolution cycle.
+Both the CRYSTAF and TREF techniques are intended to measure the Chemical Composition Distribution in Polyolefins.
+CRYSTAF analyzes the CCD in the crystallization cycle and TREF in the dissolution cycle.

 Therefore, the CRYSTAF-TREF instrument is a very convenient option when needing to analyze the CCD in Polyolefins, since either CRYSTAF or TREF techniques can be performed just by changing the configuration of the equipment.

 · Benchtop instrument with the possibility of performing CRYSTAF or TREF techniques.

 · Fully-automated processes, from the sample preparation up to the final cleaning.
 No manpower and no solvents handling.

 · Possibility of analyzing up to 5 samples with no supervision required.

 · Infrared Detector IR4 incorporated, with the possibility of adding a composition sensor for methyls or carbonyls measurement.